 As a red teamer or a pen tester, one of your primary objectives is to identify and exploit vulnerabilities in your target systems.
 One way to do this is by using remote code execution (RCE) techniques.
 Remote code execution is a vulnerability that allows an attacker to execute code on a target system remotely.
-There are several tools and techniques available to achieve RCE, and one of the most commonly used is PsExec.
+Several tools and methods are available to achieve RCE, and one of the most commonly used is PsExec.
 In this article, we will explore what PsExec is, how it works, and how it can be used by a red teamer or a pen tester to achieve RCE on a target system.

 What is PsExec?

 PsExec is a powerful command-line tool developed by Sysinternals (now owned by Microsoft) that allows system administrators to execute processes remotely on one or more machines in a network.
-PsExec can be used to run commands, start services, or launch applications on remote systems.
-It works by using a combination of Windows APIs and remote procedure calls (RPCs) to establish a connection with a remote machine and then execute a command or a process on that machine.
+PsExec can run commands, start services, or launch applications on remote systems.
+It uses a combination of Windows APIs and remote procedure calls (RPCs) to connect with a remote machine and then execute a command or a process on that machine.

 How PsExec Works